SamiPerttu/fundsp/README.md

 for any [linear network](https://en.wikipedia.org/wiki/Linear_filter).

 FunDSP comes with a combinator environment containing a suite of audio components, math and utility functions and procedural generation tools.

-*This project is under construction*!
-It is already useful for experimentation.
-However, some standard components are missing and breakage can be expected as we continue to experiment with best practices.

 ### Uses